 Once I set aside my teenage embarrassment, I was honored to give my grandmother comfort.
 I knew how devoted she was to St. Therese and how passionately she believed in honoring God in little ways.
 She taught me that it doesn’t take an official canonization by the Catholic Church in order to be saintly – that we can all live like saints by spending our lives glorifying Him in little ways.
 My mother often called my grandmother a saint – because it was clear how much she loved God and others though her actions.
 Whether she was making our favorite spaghetti, hosting a party, or reading us a story, she did it with a heart of service.

 I don’t claim to live up to my grandmother’s standards, but I do know that living like a saint is within reach for all of us.
 That we are all called to be holy in little ways, just like St. Therese, who was known for completing even the most mundane and ordinary tasks with great love, dignity and devotion.
-While most of us Christian moms are not serving others in African or Asian missions, we do have the ability (and responsibility) to live like saints in our daily lives.
+While most of us Christian moms are not serving others in African missions, we do have the ability (and responsibility) to live like saints in our daily lives.

 There’s no blueprint or step-by-step plan on how to live like a saint.
 But I suspect the path to sainthood begins with the basics: